Header image alt text

 – model-specific info

-The best bargains in electric vehicles can be found on the used market, even moreso than for gas cars.
+The best bargains in electric vehicles can be found on the used market, even more so than for gas cars.
 EV technology was rapidly improving in the early years of volume production (starting in 2010), and every few years there was a leap forward in capability, with dramatic improvements in miles of range and charging power.
 The earliest EVs had around 70 miles of range, then 100, then 150, then 200, and so forth.
 DC fast charging speeds (important for roadtrips) improved from 50 kW to 150 kW to 250 kW and beyond.

 These rapid improvements in the new cars coming to market had the effect of depressing the value of the older EVs, even though those older models might only be a few years old and working fine.
-This very low resale value after only a couple years also contributed to the popularity of leasing of new EVs, since you wouldn’t be saddled with a low-resale car only a few years into your ownership, as you would be if you bought instead of leased.
+This very low resale value after only a couple years also contributed to the popularity of leasing of new EVs, since you wouldn’t be saddled with a low-resale-value car only a few years into your ownership, as you would be if you bought instead of leased.

 Battery Health